QidiLiu/X-ray_Defect_Detection/README.md

 - **main**: Overview of this repository.
 - **train-electrode-mdcnet**: Reproduction of original (baseline) solution, focusing on the electrode detection stage.
+- (Not finished yet) **infer-electrode-mdcnet-trt**: Inference of electrode detection stage using TensorRT.

 **Reference**: